 Over-stemming occurs when two words are stemmed from the same root that are of different stems.
 Over-stemming can also be regarded as false-positives.

 Under-stemming occurs when two words are stemmed from the same root that are not of different stems.
 Under-stemming can be interpreted as false-negatives.

 - Stemming is used in information retrieval systems like search engines.

-Google search adopted word stemming in 2003.
-Previously a search for “cat” would not have returned “catty” or “cats”.
+Fun Fact: Google search adopted a word stemming in 2003.
+Previously a search for “fish” would not have returned “fishing” or “fishes”.